Understanding pulsus paradoxus

 Pulsus paradoxus is an exaggeration of the normal drop in blood pressure that occurs during inspiration.
 It’s seen in disease states such as cardiac tamponade and less commonly constrictive pericarditis.
-Watch the video below or visit our website to learn more!
+Watch the video above or visit our website to learn more!

-Today’s Stanford Medicine 25 session was about Pulsus Paradoxus.
+Today’s Stanford Medicine 25 session was about pulsus paradoxus.
 Thanks to Dr. Ronald Witteles for leading this discussion!
 Breathing through straws, our residents and students were able to reproduce pulsus paradoxus and teach each other how to detect this important finding.

 Watch this video to learn how we teach pulsus paradoxus with straws.